SECURITIES AND EXCHANGE COMMISSION

 If so, attach an explanation of the anticipated change, both narratively and quantitatively, and, if appropriate, state the reasons why a reasonable estimate of the results cannot be made.

 Certain statements in this Form 12b-25 may constitute “forward-looking” statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 based on management’s current opinions, expectations, beliefs, plans, objectives, assumptions or projections regarding future events or future results.
-Forward looking statements in this Form 12b-25 include, but are not limited to, the Company’s expectations regarding its future profitability, the outcome of its Audit Committee investigation and its ability to engage a successor independent registered public accounting firm and comply with SEC reporting obligations.
+Forward looking statements in this Form 12b-25 include, but are not limited to, the Company’s expectations regarding its future profitability, its Audit Committee investigation and its ability to comply with SEC reporting obligations and New York Stock Exchange listing requirements.
 These forward-looking statements are only predictions, not historical fact, and involve certain risks and uncertainties, as well as assumptions.
 Actual results, levels of activity, performance, achievements and events could differ materially from those stated, anticipated or implied by such forward-looking statements.
 While TCP believes that its assumptions are reasonable, it is very difficult to predict the impact of known factors, and, of course, it is impossible to anticipate all factors that could affect actual results.
 There are a number of risks and uncertainties that could cause actual results to differ materially from forward-looking statements made herein.
 Such forward-looking statements are made only as of the date of this filing.
 TCP expressly disclaims any obligation or undertaking to release any updates or revisions to any forward-looking statements contained herein to reflect any change in its expectations with regard thereto or changes in events, conditions or circumstances on which any statement is based.

 TCP International Holdings Ltd.